shivkumar98/FreeCodeCamp-Projects/02 - Javascript Algorithms and Data Structures/08 - Functional Programming/README.md

 We can merge two arrays using the concat() method without mutating either array

     [1, 2, 3].concat([4, 5, 6]); // [1,2,3,4,5]

+We can use concat to add elements to the end of an array rather than use push()